Convex bodies associated to actions of reductive groups: Multiplicity convex body and Duistermaat-Heckman measure

-Next we will show that the semigroup $\hat{S}(A)$ contains information about the multiplicities of the irreducible representations appearing in $A$.
-Following Okounkov, we show that there is a natural projection from $\hat{S}(A)$ onto the weight semigroup $S(A)$.
+Next we will show that the semigroup $\widehat{S}(A)$ contains information about the multiplicities of the irreducible representations appearing in $A$ {and hence the name}.
+Following Okounkov, we show that there is a natural projection from $\widehat{S}(A)$ onto the weight semigroup $S(A)$.
 Write

 where $L_{k, \lambda}$ is the $\lambda$-isotypic component in $L_k$, i.e. the sum of all copies of the irreducible representation $V_\lambda$ in $L_k$.
-Let us recall the following well-known facts: {\it 1) The subspace of $U$-invariants $V_\lambda^U$ in an irreducible representation $V_\lambda$ is one-dimensional (which in fact consists of the highest weight vectors).
+Let us recall the following well-known facts: {\it 1) The subspace of $U$-invariants $V_\lambda^U$ in an irreducible representation $V_\lambda$ is one-dimensional (the highest weight vectors).
 2) The dimension of the subspace $L_{k, \lambda}^U$ is equal to the multiplicity $m_{k,\lambda}$ of the highest weight $\lambda$ in the $G$-module $L_k$.}